Home - Why Learn Languages?

 What teaching methods do we use?

 We emphasize communicative and functional approaches.
 In other words, we base our teaching on what students need in their everyday lives.
-Nevertheless, the emphasis placed on communication skills entails learning the basics of the language: proper grammar, vocabulary and pronunciation.
+Nevertheless, the emphasis placed on communication skills entails learning the basics of the language: grammar, vocabulary, pronunciation, and pragmatics.

 Our interactive approach means that students will be called upon to participate as much as possible in class and to practice their language skills through various oral activities.
 Student participation is essential.
 To a large extent, your progress will depend on your participation and motivation.